pankiikust/input_src/README.md

 input_src is a mobile controls input tool that focuses on fixing it's horrible controls roblox offers to ContextActionService when turning mobile buttons parameters on and several naïve solutions, input_src's goal is to offer a pretty much quicker and better controls that none other than input_src can do, making it rich-like for compatibility without having the need to test by your phone, additionally it also offers a way to customize your appearance which can be done directly and call the update method.

-[!ALERT]
+> [!WARNING]
-Because the code written is entirely snake_case, if you wish to stylize within the standards, you are allowed to take this and modify it in your ways, as mentioned earlier in some of my devforum posts, I don't really like following the guides as it gets pretty confusing for me when I can't tell the differences between actual API from roblox and Custom ones, and lastly you should be aware that while this is intentionally an open source tool, codes can come in a messy structure or in some line where it's unnecessary or straight out impractical here
+> Because the code written is entirely snake_case, if you wish to stylize within the standards, you are allowed to take this and modify it in your ways, as mentioned earlier in some of my devforum posts, I don't really like following the guides as it gets pretty confusing for me when I can't tell the differences between actual API from roblox and Custom ones, and lastly you should be aware that while this is intentionally an open source tool, codes can come in a messy structure or in some line where it's unnecessary or straight out impractical here

 # INSTALLATION
 To install input_src for your game, get it from the marketplace or the GitHub page on the release sections, note that there is no Wally support or Rojo as this was written built-in the studio directly, I'm not familiar with those and it's only my first tool released for the first time.